anaVitoriaLouro/anaVitoriaLouro/README.md

 #### NOW

 - :mortar_board: Graduating: Bachelor in Data Science at Univesp;
-- 📚 Currently learning Python for Data Science and Machine Learning and SQL;
+- 📚 Currently learning Python for Data Science and Machine Learning;
 - :seedling: Working on personal projects to improve my skills;
 - :woman_technologist: Looking for oportunities to start a solid career;